 Becoming physically connected can sometimes be hard.
 But when you are; how to know if you are mentally connected?
 Here is a post based on listening to teachers sharing unusual stories on what at this moment seem to be ongoing.
 It is about what is actually happening when you run Zoom, Teams, Meet etc. Conference-tools.

-In my country Sweden there is a Facebook-group for teachers called “distant education” – nearly all countries now have Facebook-groups like that.
+In my country, Sweden, there is a Facebook-group for teachers called “distant education” – nearly all countries now have Facebook-groups like that.
 It has grown a lot during Corona-times.
-Reflecting a bit on what is posted on chat-rooms like that can teach us a lot.
-Here is what I have found.
+But reflecting a bit on what is posted on chat-rooms like that can teach us a lot.
+Here is what I have found…

 Yesterday, a teacher asked for “funny/odd/unexpected stories” on what has happened during digital meetings/lectures with students, and that become an unusually interesting post.
-The thread that evolved became extremely long, interesting, and funny, to read.
+The thread that evolved also became extremely long, interesting, and funny, to read.
 Experiences one not necessarily would imagine actually has happened in real life was shared.

-You have already heard, or experienced yourself, some of the stories about what is happening on Zoom for instance.
-People forgetting to mute their voice when they go to the bathroom.
+Well, you have already heard, or experienced yourself, some of the stories about what is happening on Zoom for instance.
+People forgetting to mute their voice when they go to the bathroom for instance.
 People in meetings just wearing their underwear, forgetting to mute their camera while picking up coffee.
-Friends and others, like pets, intervening during a session.
+Friends and others, like pets, intervening during a session etc.

 These comedians have already made something fun out of stories like that.
 Observe in particular what happen to the virtual background after three and a half minute (it gives a glimpse into what technology will be able to provide, soon).

 However, it is not only fun but also seriously interesting to hear these kinds of stories.
-They give us insight into a student’s real life.
+They give us insights on a student’s real life.
 It is well known from marketing how easy it is to say, but how difficult it is to achieve: “if you want to be successful, you have to understand your customer”.